SkylerJohnson102020/reading-notes/301/read01.md

 # React

 - Immutability - this makes it easier on us.
 An object or value that is immutable can't be changed.
 Each updates creates a new value and leaves the old one alone.
+Once the element is created, the children or atts cannot be changed.

 - props - properties.
 Use props when passing state from parent component to child.